Quantum synchronization between two strongly driven YIG spheres mediated via a microwave cavity: MODEL AND EQUATION OF MOTION

 \section{MODEL AND EQUATION OF MOTION}

 We consider two macroscopic YIG spheres, trapped inside a single-mode microwave cavity.
 Each sphere hosts many magnon modes.
 The lowest-order mode, known as the Kittel mode, corresponds to the collective spin ground state, featuring uniform spin precession across the sample \cite{princep2017full}.
 The higher-order modes exhibit non-uniform spatial distributions with specific angular and radial profiles.
 Here, we consider the YIG spheres in their respective Kittel mode.
-The cavity mode with the annihiliation operator $a$ interacts coherently with these magnon modes with respective annihilation operators $m_1$ and $m_2$.
-This setup allows us to access information about the magnon modes through the cavity.
+The cavity mode with the annihilation operator $a$ interacts coherently with these magnon modes with respective annihilation operators $m_1$ and $m_2$.
+This setup allows us to create an indirect coupling between the magnon modes through the cavity.

 The cavity is driven by an electromagnetic field of frequency $\omega_L$.
 Typically, the magnetic component of this driving field couples with the magnon mode of the macroscopic ensemble inside the sphere, via Zeeman interaction.
-The interaction Hamiltonian between the magnon modes and the cavity can then be written as \cite{PhysRevB.94.224410, PhysRevLett.104.077202}.
+The interaction Hamiltonian between the magnon modes and the cavity can then be written as \cite{PhysRevB.94.224410, PhysRevLett.104.077202}

 where $g_i$ is the coupling constant for the interaction between the cavity mode and the $i$th magnon mode.

 The unperturbed Hamiltonians $H_c$ and $H_m$ of the cavity and magnon modes, respectively, are given by